esm-dev/modern-monaco/README.md

     // load language grammars from CDN, these language ids must be defined in the `tm-grammars` package "one-light",

-    // use `tm-themes` package without extra HTTP requests, but increases the bundle size OneDarkPro,
+    // import theme from `tm-themes` package without extra HTTP requests, but increases the bundle size OneDarkPro,

     // load theme from a URL
     "https://example.com/themes/mytheme.json",

-    // load theme from a local file "/assets/mytheme.json",
+    // load theme from an asset file "/assets/mytheme.json",

     // dynamically import